-We are also pleased to record that, in the areas examined, no major issues or concerns have been identified and that we consider the Clerk and her staff continue to operate generally effective control procedures in each relevant area.
+We are also pleased to record that, in the areas examined, no major issues or concerns have been identified, we have however identified one area that we consider should be addressed by the Council which is set out later in this report and recommendations made.
+We consider the Clerk and her staff continue to operate generally effective control procedures in in most areas.
 We ask that members consider the content of this report and acknowledge that the report has been reviewed by Council.